 Beyond that, the list of good neighbors for broccoli is a large one.
 (Note: these recommendations also hold true for Brussels sprouts, a close cousin of broccoli.)

-- Celery, potatoes, and onions improve the flavor of broccoli when planted nearby.
+Some plants actually help improve the flavor of broccoli when planted nearby:

 Plants to Avoid Near Broccoli